Gin-Quin/Fa/documentation/values/properties.md

 In Fa, a `property` is a single value with a getter and a setter.

-It should be used sparingly as it produces **side-effects**.
+It should be used sparingly as it produces **side effects**.
 Prefer functions or explicit state management when possible.

 ```ts
 value = Property(Number) {